 WASHINGTON – Interest rates on short-term Treasury bills were unchanged in Monday’s auction.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was unchanged at 0.14 per cent last week, the same as the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.11 per cent last week from 0.10 per cent the previous week.